ezcatdb/molbiol_lung_corpus-guidelines/_event/Molecular_function.md

 The *Participant* is molecular entities, which are involved in this event.

-The *Product* is molecular entities, which is produced by this event.
+The *Product* is molecular entities, which are produced by this event.

 The *atLoc* argument (optional) indicates the location at which this event occurs.
 The *fromLoc* (optional) indicates the location from which this event starts, whereas the *toLoc* (optional) indicates the location to which this event proceeds.